When to Fly?

 Nowhere is the other-worldliness of Kathmandu more apparent than in Durbar Square, the historic centre and a World Heritage site.
 In Nepali, ‘durbar’ means palace and in the square you'll see the old Royal Palace, the former home of the Malla Kings.
 There are about 50 temples, the Kasthamandap (House of Wood) from which Kathmandu gets its name and a Living Goddess.
 She, the Kumari, lives in her small palace and sees the outside world only a few times a year when she is wheeled through the capital on a chariot pulled by devotees.

-There are seven World Heritage sites in the Kathmandu Valley.
+Book a cheap flight to Kathmandu and see the seven World Heritage sites in the Kathmandu Valley.
 One of the most spectacular is Swayambhunath stupa, which is also known as the Monkey Temple because of the monkeys who wheel about as if they own it.

 Kathmandu has four seasons.
 Spring runs March to May and temperatures are between 16 and 23 degrees.
 Summer is June through August and this is also monsoon season.
 The temperature range is 23 to 25 degrees.
 Autumn - September to November - is about as warm as spring; the range of temperatures is 15-24 degrees.
 Winter (December-February) temperatures range from 9 to 12 degrees.
 Rain falls outside of the monsoon season.